 Of course building better relationships starts with finding the right vendor.
 Remember that your tech vendor should have goals and values that align with your own.
-In addition, your business has certain needs and top priorities that any potential partner must be able to respect and accommodate.
+In addition, your business has certain needs.
+Any potential partner must be able to respect and accommodate these priorities.

-Inform your vendor about your primary objectives for the software project – who should use it, what they’ll be able to do with it, and what the project’s success will look like.
+Inform your vendor about your primary objectives for the software project.
+Consider who should use it, what they’ll be able to do with it, and what the project’s success will look like.
 Remember to be clear about the ultimate objectives.
 A good vendor should be able to make smart suggestions of their own to help you reach your goals.

 2. Collect Information